 Puerto Madero opened in 1900 and had to be replaced by World War I. The replacement, the Puerto Nuevo, consisted of four diagonal docks cut into the shore just north of Puerto Madero: their profile is basically what Huergo had proposed 20 years earlier.
 Puerto Madero fell into a long slump.
 What to do?
 The answer, ironically, was to redevelop the port along the same festive-retail lines adopted in postwar Liverpool.

 Restaurants, museums, shops: the usual suspects.
 To manage it al, the government in 1989 created the Old Puerto Madero Corporation, with authority over 170 hectares.
 Some of that land had none of the visual appeal of the waterfront, so office space was included, too, including the project's office, completed in 2010 and seen here in the distance.
-Space in the building as also rented to ICBC (the Chinese bank), Chevron, and DowDuPont.
+Space in the building is also rented to ICBC (the Chinese bank), Chevron, and (while it lasted) DowDuPont.

 At the far north of the set of docks, you can see the modern container port that's evolved at the Nuevo Port.
 You can also see (but it's hard to get to from here) the city's yacht club, designed by the same Eduardo la Monnier who did the dome-topped office building on the downtown diagonal.
 Yes, the tower is a lighthouse.
 The club dates from 1882; this building from 1911.

 Close as I can get.